nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 <img src="images/Storage_UG.png" />
 </p>

-Whenever, your selected module list and selected university list gets updated, the data stored in the files will get updated immediately.
+Whenever your selected module list and selected university list gets updated, the data stored in the files will get updated immediately.

 <div markdown="span" class="alert alert-warning"> :exclamation: **Caution:**
-Do not try to edit the data stored in the text file, as the storage feature removes the invalid data stored in the files.
+Do not edit the data stored in the text file, as the storage feature removes the invalid data stored in the files.
 </div>

+### Logs

+In your working directory, you might notice the `log` directory.
+The log directory contains files that track the status and records events that occur while SEPlanner is in use.

+The logging information is used for identification and tracking of bugs for developers, as we continue to improve SEPlanner for you.

 ## FAQ